Have you noticed undelivered SMS messages appearing in the activity feed?

 Can I Include my Email Address?

-Remember, even if the carrier allows your message to be delivered, it is possible that the recipient has some form of device-level filtering enabled which could in turn make your message undeliverable.
+Remember, even if the carrier allows your message to be delivered, it is possible that the recipient has some form of device-level filtering enabled (they have blocked your number) which could, in turn, make your message undeliverable.
 Since device-level filtering is an affirmative setting, the vast majority of users don't have device-level filtering enabled.
 If they do, a user may have blocked receiving text messages specifically from the number associated with your Conversations451 module or from all numbers not in their contacts list.

 One way to reduce the impact of device-level filtering is to get your prospective students to add your Element451 phone number to their contacts by sharing it via email or other communication channels.